Create and manage network proxy Load Balancer

 Note

 The collection cycle varies depending on the selected period.
-Monitoring information collected by handling load balancing can be set up and viewed for durations ranging from at least 1 minute to a year.
+Monitoring information collected by processing load balancing can be set up and viewed for durations ranging from at least 1 minute to 1 year.

 To check the monitoring information of the Network Proxy Load Balancer, follow these steps:

-1. From the NAVER Cloud Platform console, click Services > Networking > Load Balancer in order.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Networking > Load Balancer.

 2. Click the Load Balancer menu.

-3. Select a Load Balancer to monitor and click the [Monitoring] button.
+3. Select a load balancer to monitor and click the [Monitor] button.

 • Select the period to view the monitoring information collected for the selected period.

-• Click the [Refresh] button to update the viewed graphs.
+• Click the [Refresh] button to refresh the viewed graphs.

 • Click i_loadbalancer_enlargement to view an extended graph and click the [x] button to download the collected monitoring information as an Excel file.